talkris2697/predict-pneumonia/README.md

 ### Key Findings:
 1. **Pre-trained InceptionV3 Model:** After fine-tuning the InceptionV3 model, the accuracy and F1 score improved significantly compared to the baseline model.
-2. **Training Time vs. Performance:** Training on Google Colab with a more complex model like InceptionV3 took significantly longer but yielded only a slight improvement over a simpler architecture.
+2. **Training Time vs. Performance:** Training on Google Colab with a more complex model like InceptionV3 took significantly longer but showed a slightly lower accuracy improvement over a simpler architecture.
 This raises important considerations about resource efficiency and trade-offs in model selection.

 ---